esheldon/pycolumns/README.md

 # Creating a columns data store and adding or updating data
 #

-# the easiest way is to create from an existing array or dict of arrays
+cols = pyc.Columns.create(coldir)

+# Create a new Columns store with a table in the root
+# The schema is determined from input data

 dtype = [
     ('id', 'i8'),